Endomorphisms of varieties and Bott vanishing: Introduction

 \begin{rem} In proving Theorem \ref{Introtheo:Bott} for singular varieties, we develop some interesting tools.
 In particular, we prove the finiteness of flat cohomology $H^1(X,\mu_p)$ for smooth varieties $X$ over an algebraically closed field of characteristic $p$ (Lemma \ref{lem:finiteness}). \end{rem}

-Finally, we show that Bott vanishing implies good behavior in characteristic $p$:
+Finally, we show that a Fano variety with a suitable endomorphism is well-behaved in characteristic $p$:

-\begin{theo} A smooth Fano variety over a perfect field of characteristic $p>0$ that satisfies Bott vanishing is globally $F$-regular. \end{theo}
+\begin{theo} Let $X$ be a Fano variety over a perfect field $k$ of characteristic $p>0$.
+Suppose that $X$ admits an int-amplified endomorphism of degree prime to $p$.
+If $X$ is strongly $F$-regular (for example, smooth), then it is globally $F$-regular. \end{theo}

-It is known that the mod $p$ reductions of a smooth Fano variety in characteristic zero are globally $F$-regular for sufficiently large primes $p$.
+It is known that the mod $p$ reductions of a klt Fano variety in characteristic zero are globally $F$-regular for sufficiently large primes $p$ (\cite[Theorem 1.2]{SS10}).
 The point of Theorem \ref{Introtheo:global} is that it holds even if $p$ is small.
-In this respect, Fano varieties that satisfy Bott vanishing behave well, somewhat like toric varieties (and this applies to all Fano varieties with an int-amplified endomorphism, by Theorem \ref{Introtheo:Bott}).
+In this respect, Fano varieties with a suitably nontrivial endomorphism behave well, somewhat like toric varieties.
 For example, Petrov showed that the Hodge spectral sequence degenerates for all smooth projective varieties that are globally $F$-split (which follows from globally $F$-regular) \cite[Corollary 2.7.6]{Bhatt}.

 For hypersurfaces of dimension at least 3 and degree at least 2, it is straightforward to see that Bott vanishing fails.
 This implies Theorem \ref{Introthm:rank one}(3) by Theorem \ref{Introtheo:Bott}.